Maybe you should join a Bicycle Club?

 Yearly adult membership cost: N/A (as of 2017).

 613 Cycling is a racing team.
 In addition to providing support at local races, they offer Saturday group rides, regular skills clinics, and trips to local climbing destinations such as Whiteface and Tremblant.

 Yearly adult membership cost: $70 (as of 2017).

 Randonneurs Ontario has an Ottawa chapter, and is included here more to show what options are available when it comes to joining local clubs.
 However, it’s not for everyone because randonneuring clubs focus on excruciatingly long rides.

 For those of you who may be unfamiliar with randonneuring, it is a type of cycling that is similar to car rallying.
 It involves riding a long route within a specified amount of time, while stopping in at various check points along the way.
 The length of the rides start at 200 kilometres and go all the way up 1000 kilometres (and the 1000 km ride has to be completed within 75 hours).
 If you’re one of those people who never wants to get off your bike, randonneuring may be just what you’re looking for.

 Yearly adult membership cost: $72.50 (as of 2017) This includes insurance through OCA.

-Citizens for Safe Cycling is not a club that offers rides or social get togethers.
+Bike Ottawa, also known as Citizens for Safe Cycling (CfSC), is not a club that offers rides or social get togethers.
 It’s purely a cycling advocacy organization that is based in Ottawa.
 It’s included here because if you’ve got the urge to join a bicycle club, perhaps you’ll also get the urge to sign up with an advocacy group.